-After arriving in La Paz in 2016, this new comer to the city’s boutique hotel scene has earned a strong reputation for providing modern luxury and comfort while paying homage to Bolivia’s unique cultural heritage.
-Located in the upmarket Zona Sur (South Area), this sophisticated 53 room, five-star boutique is jam packed with works from Bolivian artists that proudly acknowledge the country’s national identity.
-As a member of Design Hotels TM, a handpicked group of exquisite international boutiques, Atix is a hit for its quirky architectural features, elegant indoor heated swimming pool, classy fine dining restaurant and funky cocktail bar with unbeatable city views.
+After arriving in La Paz in 2016, this newcomer to the city’s boutique hotel scene has earned a strong reputation for providing modern luxury and comfort while paying homage to Bolivia’s unique cultural heritage.
+Located in the upmarket Zona Sur (South Zone), this sophisticated 53 room, five-star boutique hotel is jam packed with works from Bolivian artists that proudly acknowledge the country’s national identity.
+As a member of Design Hotels TM, a group of exquisite international boutiques, Atix is a hit for its quirky architectural features, elegant indoor heated swimming pool, classy fine dining restaurant and funky cocktail bar with unbeatable city views.

-Known as ‘The Salt Palace’ in English, it really is just that – a grand 48,500 square foot (4,500 square meter) establishment that was constructed using over a million salt bricks extracted from the nearby Salar de Uyuni.
+Known as the Salt Palace in English, it really is just that – a grand 48,500sqft (4,500sqm) establishment that was constructed using over a million salt bricks extracted from the nearby Salar de Uyuni.
 Everything possible has been made entirely out of salt, including beds, tables and chairs.
-This delightfully quirky 30 room boutique is listed as one of the unusual hotels of the world, yet features all the required modern amenities for a comfortable stay such as a fully stocked bar, a spa and sauna and even a salty nine hole golf course.
-In recent years nearby copycat hotels have tried to replicate its success, though El Palacio de Sal remains the original and the best.
+This delightfully quirky 30 room boutique is listed as one of the most unusual hotels of the world, yet features all the required modern amenities for a comfortable stay such as a fully-stocked bar, spa and sauna and even a salty nine-hole golf course.
+In recent years, nearby copycat hotels have tried to replicate its success, though El Palacio de Sal remains the original and the best.

-As with Mi Pueblo Samary, El Pueblito Resort Hotel is designed to replicate an 18th century Bolivian town complete with houses, a central plaza, a town hall, a bazaar and a chapel.
-Set in the tranquil countryside just outside the expat haven of Samaipata, this 11 room boutique eco-resort is spacious, relaxing and incredibly peaceful.
+As with Mi Pueblo Samary, El Pueblito Hotel Boutique is designed to replicate an 18th-century Bolivian town complete with houses, central plaza, town hall, bazaar and chapel.
+Set in the tranquil countryside just outside the expat haven of Samaipata, this 11-room boutique eco-resort is spacious, relaxing and incredibly peaceful.
 The town-within-a-town also happens to feature one of Samaipata’s finest restaurants, enough reason to pay a visit in itself.
-An abundance of nearby natural attractions make staying at El Pueblito the perfect escape from hectic city living.
+An abundance of nearby natural attractions makes El Pueblito the perfect escape from hectic city living.